yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---data-grid-topologies.markdown

 The mechanism that is in charge of routing the objects into and out of the corresponding partitions.
 The routing is based on a designated property/field inside the objects that are written to the space, and is termed _Routing Index_ or _Routing Property_.

-~Key sentence: Routing the mechanism that determines how object will be partitioned.~
+{% sub %}Key sentence: Routing the mechanism that determines how object will be partitioned.{% endsub %}

 {% endcolumn %}